State and Local Climate and Energy Program

 - waste reduction.

-The project will reduce greenhouse gas emissions by at least 10,350 metric tons CO2e annually through lower water consumption, and this figure is expected increase once the benefits for municipal landscapes are assessed.
+The project will reduce GHG emissions by at least 10,350 metric tons CO2e annually through lower water consumption, and this figure is expected increase once the benefits for municipal landscapes are assessed.
 Other benefits include a reduction in vehicle miles traveled, reduced solid waste generation, and heat island mitigation.
 Additional water will also be available for hydroelectric generation as a result.
 The project will have long-lasting benefits, will build partnerships across multiple stakeholder groups, and will be easily replicable in other communities.

 |Area||995 square miles|